Withdrawal from a car purchase contract

 2. A defect that corresponds to the level of use or wear and tear of the car – for example, a shock absorber that the manufacturer states has a life cycle of 180,000 km cannot be claimed if it has been driven for around 175,000 km and the shock absorber has never been replaced.

-An available solicitor advises, “For the buyer to rescind the contract of sale of the car, the defect must have manifested itself before the expiry of the warranty period.
+An available solicitor advises, “For the buyer to cancel the car purchase contract, the defect must have manifested itself before the expiry of the warranty period.
 This is normally 24 months, but can be halved for used cars.
-When you buy, the seller must inform you of the shortened period, i.e. define it in the car purchase contract.”
+When you buy the car, the dealer must inform you of the shortened period, i.e. define it directly in the car purchase contract.
+If you use a simple car purchase contract downloaded from the internet, make sure it includes a clause about any warranty.
+You should also consider consulting a lawyer or using a certified model contract.”

 The car stopped working after a couple of months.
 What to do?